Adagio in B minor (Mozart)

 The Adagio in B minor, K. 540, is a composition for piano solo by Wolfgang Amadeus Mozart.
 He entered it into his Verzeichnis aller meiner Werke (Catalogue of all my Works) on 19 March 1788.

-At 57 measures, the length of the piece is largely based on the performer's interpretation, including the decision of whether to do both repeats; it may last between 5 1/2 and 16 minutes.
+At 57 measures, the duration of the piece is largely based on the performer's interpretation, including the decision of whether to do both repeats; it may last between 5 1/2 and 16 minutes.
 The key of B minor is very rare in Mozart's compositions; it is used in only one other instrumental work, the slow movement from the Flute Quartet No. 1 in D major, K. 285.
+Mozart specifically noted the key of B minor in his catalogue, which he did for no other piece.

+In 1841 Franz Xaver Wolfgang Mozart used themes from this composition in his own Fest-Chor.

 The Austrian composer and academic Gerhard Präsent has made an arrangement for string quartet in four movements Fantasy Quartet in D in which this piece acts as the third one.